-Mills uses video conferencing such such as Zoom, Google Meet, and Blackboard Collaborate for teaching and connecting to Mills community members online.
+Mills uses video conferencing such such as Zoom and Google Meet for teaching and connecting to Mills community members online.
 Preparing for your online meeting—including pre-testing your setup and taking proper security steps—can improve your video conference experience.

 There are many video conferencing services.
 Some that you may be asked to join require that you install an app or add-in first.
 A few of the services Mills uses for video conferencing are:

 Please note: Make sure your apps are updated at all times.